hrajchert/mddoc/docs/comment_programming.md

 For each code file to read, it will generate an AST, and try to find all references.
 It will then store in the `hrSnippets` metadata a copy of the relevant snippets and AST nodes.

+**Warning:**
+This is currently not like this doc says, we are storing the snippet in the `hrCode` reference.
+We should see if its worth to put in a separate object or if is fine to leave it here.
+{:.alert .alert-danger }

+{%code_warning
+    "src" : "src/CodeReader.js",
+    "ref" : {
+        "text" : "hrCode.refs[refhash].snippet = snippet;"
+    }
+%}

 For each code reference, the code reader will generate a character location inside the file, that will help future tools in showing up what parts of code is documented, and help select the correct AST node.